Narendran040/Nasscom-VSD-Soc-design/README.md

    ```
     ./flow.tcl -interactive
    ```
    The command ``./flow.tcl -interactive runs the flow.tcl `` Tcl script in interactive mode.
- This starts the OpenLANE design flow, allowing you to interact with the tool in real-time and issue additional commands as needed.
+   This starts the OpenLANE design flow, allowing you to interact with the tool in real time and issue additional commands as needed.

 5. **Loading the OpenLANE Package in Tcl**
   ```